mahmood-yaser/travelapp/README.md

 -Older repositories called master and newer called main.

 In the same way we use, this command 'git log --oneline' to check the status of our git.

+check this one as well to learn git: https://git-scm.com/book/en/v2